folkertvanheusden/Kaboem/README.md

 The executable will then named 'kaboem'.
 When invoked, it runs in "full screen"-mode.
 To get it in a window, run it with the "-w" switch.

+If you're running this program on microsoft windows and the characters look strange, install the Arial font from https://downloads.sourceforge.net/corefonts/arial32.exe

 Please note that this software is not even an alpha version.
 Work in progress!

 The main screen shows 16 steps.
 In the settings-menu this can be changed to 3 upto 32 steps.
 The red square in the pattern-block is the cursor.